 I’ll go into each in a little more detail below.

-Garage Door & Threshold Seals
+Garage Door Leaf Guard & Door Seals

 These two will get you the biggest bang for your buck, and they’re both related, so I’ll talk about them together.

-Let’s start with the seals on your garage door and threshold.
 Worn out or missing seals is the most common reason leaves and debris blow inside your garage.

 When high winds or blowing rain beats at the door, the seal will not prevent leaves, debris, or water from entering your garage.